-- 1. It is ironic to note that when we were a small nation weak militarily and poor economically America was respected. - 2.
-The reason was that America stood for something then more powerful than military strength or economic wealth. - (1) The American Revolution was a shining example of freedom in action which caught the imagination of the world. - (2) Today, too often, America is an example to be avoided and not followed. - A nation that can't keep the peace at home won't be trusted to keep the peace abroad. - 2.
+- 1. It is time we started to act like a great nation. - 2.
+It is ironic to note that when we were a small nation -- weak militarily and poor economically America was respected. - 3.
+The reason was that America stood for something then more powerful than military strength or economic wealth.

+- (1) The American Revolution was a shining example of freedom in action which caught the imagination of the world. - (2) Today, too often, America is an example to be avoided and not followed. - 1.
+A nation that can't keep the peace at home won't be trusted to keep the peace abroad. - 2.
 A President who isn't treated with respect at home will not be treated with respect abroad. - 3.
 A nation which can't manage its own economy; can't tell others how to manage theirs.